 Cascade, Silkscreen on leather and mirror, 2019_ Detail

-Life Is a Dream , Silkscreen and acrylic paint on leather and mirror, 2019
+Embellishment_ Duality of the blind , Silkscreen and acrylic paint on leather and mirror, 2019

-Baroque study (2019.9-11) is a work that explores how the expression of Baroque art mediated between the rapidly changing circumstances and individuals.
+Baroque studies (2019.9-11) is a work that explores how the expression of Baroque art mediated between the rapidly changing circumstances and individuals.
 In the 15th to 17th centuries, when Baroque art flourished, Europe underwent a time of reformation in many ways.
 Radical scientific discoveries by scientists such as Copernicus and Newton changed the way people perceived the world completely, and the notion of the nation changed greatly as seen in John Locke’s theory of social contract.
 At the same time, the fear of death from the plague was rampant.

 I chose Baroque era because I thought the situation of the period is analogous to the current world.
 The concept of nation has been changed due to globalization, and the rapid development of science has been requiring a new way of perception and human behavior.
 Climate change and environmental pollution are threatening human existence.